About FrenchPlus

 PDF Generation

-To get a PDF of a transcription, simply press Ctrl-P while you're on that page (Ctrl-P generally being the shortcut for "Print" in most browsers).
+It's easy to get a digital or hard-copy PDF of a transcription, which might help you in your shadowing practice.
+Simply press Ctrl-P while you're on that page (Ctrl-P generally being the shortcut for "Print" in most browsers).
 When the popup Print box appears, change the parameters according to your needs, or just go straight to the Destination menu item and make sure it's set to "Save as PDF" (assuming you don't want to print out the transcription).

 Miscellaneous Recommendations